China 23: The Shang, Invaders or Indigenous?

 The continuity of culture between the Shang and the earlier cultures of China negates the possibility of a large-scale invasion from the West via Central Asia.
 Nobody holds the theory of western invasion anymore.

-What are the implications of an indigenous origination?
-Sketching a rough scenario: first the Yangshao emerged in the upper Yellow River with their craft-oriented egalitarian agri-culture.
-A little later the Longshan culture emerges on the lower Yellow River with a distinctly different culture based upon herding animals, fortified cities, evidence of social stratification, warfare and ancestor worship.
-From between these two cultures, the middle of the Yellow River, i.e. the Middle Kingdom, emerges a third culture, the Shang.
-The Shang culture evolves from the Longshan and Yangshao cultures into the first Chinese civilization, developing all sorts of great things, including writing and cities, and some other things.
+Under this perspective, first the Yangshao emerged in the upper Yellow River with their craft-oriented egalitarian agri-culture.
+A little later the Longshan culture emerged on the lower Yellow River with a distinctly different culture based upon herding animals, fortified cities, evidence of social stratification, warfare and ancestor worship.
+Later still, the Shang, a third culture, emerged from between these two cultures.
+Located in the middle of the Yellow River Valley, they are considered the original Middle Kingdom.
+Deriving from the preceding Longshan and Yangshao cultures, the Shang culture evolved into the first Chinese civilization, developing all sorts of great things, including writing and cities.

 Idealized Longshan

 During the idealized Longshan, the country had broken up into a clan structure.
 Each family was centered in a certain area, not unlike Scotland in medieval times.
-Presumably these clans might have a loose allegiance to other clans, but all in all their first allegiance was to their own clan.
+Presumably these clans might have a loose allegiance to other clans, but their first allegiance was to their own clan.
 Like the Scottish clans, these clans were continually at war with each other.
 It is easy to imagine the beginnings of ancestor worship in this smaller clan structure.
-This ancestor worship would bind the clan together and inspire the living members to superhuman feats to honor their ancestors.
+Ancestor worship would bind the clan together and inspire the living members to superhuman feats to honor their deceased family members.

 Clans must organize to control flooding

-These clans, loosely bond and constantly fighting, would not have been able to effectively consolidate to deal with the constant flooding of the Yellow River.
+These clans, loosely bound and constantly fighting, would not have been able to effectively consolidate to deal with the constant flooding of the Yellow River.
 Thus under the indigenous origination theory, one of the clans would have risen to prominence and leadership in order to deal with this collective problem.
-This marked the beginning of the Chinese state.
+Managing the Yellow River marked the beginning of the Chinese state.

 Shang Ti becomes god of country

+The Shang called their supreme ancestor Shang Ti.
 There was a big difference between Shang Ti and the individual ancestors of the local clans.
-While the power of the individual ancestors primarily lay within the individual clan and their dealings, Shang Ti was the supreme ancestor of the Imperial dynasty.
+While the power of individual ancestors primarily lay within the individual clan and their dealings, Shang Ti was the supreme ancestor of the Imperial dynasty.
 Thus ancestor worship under the Shang was transformed into state worship instead of family worship.

 Clan or State Loyalty?